 - Cord Cams on rainfly ridgeline can fail if they are pulled too tightly

-- Requires either a pad or an underquilt for warmth
+- We recommend a sleeping pad or an underquilt for warmth

 Want to read more about our favorite outdoor gear for camping?
 Check out these posts: